 Weight: 38.4 oz | 1.09 kg

 Weighing just a couple of ounces more than the ultra-popular NeoAir Xlite, this cheap, yet comfortable pad comes in at a quarter of the price.
 The tradeoff?
 It’s rated at an R-value of 2.1 (the Xlite is 4.2), meaning it’s not as warm as the Xlite and is meant for temperatures of 40ºF and above.

 Pack Liner: Trash Bag

-While the Virga 2 backpack on this list is waterproof, it’s best to give your gear an inside layer of protection against liquid.
-To keep it budget-friendly, line your backpack with a cheap black trash bag that you can find in your kitchen closet.
+While the Virga 2 backpack on this list is waterproof, it’s smart to give your gear an inside layer of protection against liquid.
+To keep it budget-friendly, line your backpack with a cheap black trash bag that you can find underneath your kitchen sink or in the pantry.

 Weight: 1.0 oz | 28 grams

 The Trekker 2 tent mentioned earlier comes with nine of these ultralight stakes, making it even more of a bargain.
 These aren’t going to be the most durable stakes, however, so push or tap them gently into the ground while pitching your tent to avoid bending or breaking them.